fredericMagnenat/music-hub-project/docs/sprint/Sprint-2025-W33/P1-7-webui-page.md

 Story: docs/stories/story-P1.md

 Description
-Create a simple page with ISRC input and Add button; disable button while request in progress.
+Create a simple page with ISRC input and a Validate button; disable the Validate button while the request is in progress.

 Acceptance Criteria
 - Input with client-side validation and normalization.